JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Methodology

-\paragraph*{Input dataset retrieval} To reproduce each crash, we first retrieved the necessary input datasets used by the notebooks.
-We used the KGTorrent~\cite{quarantaKGTorrentDatasetPython2021} database and the Meta Kaggle~\cite{megan2022metakaggle} dataset to obtain dataset titles, downloading links, and licenses.
+For each candidate notebook, we first retrieve the metadata of the required input datasets using KGTorrent~\cite{quarantaKGTorrentDatasetPython2021} with the Meta Kaggle~\cite{megan2022metakaggle} dataset, including dataset titles, downloading links, and licenses.

-We then attempted to download the datasets using the downloading links.
-Since we focus on crashes instead of performance issues, the use of realistic or full training data is not relevant.
-Hence, for datasets over 100MB, we checked if downsampling preserved the crash behavior without altering code logic.
+As our focus is on crash reproduction rather than the performance of ML models, the use of full training data is not relevant.
+For input datasets exceeding 100MB, we evaluated whether downsampling preserves the crash behavior without altering code logic.
+If the same crash is reproduced, we include the downsampled dataset in our benchmark instead of the full dataset.
 For instance, a 2.5GB image dataset was reduced to 94MB by retaining just 4\% of images per class while still reproducing the crash.

-\paragraph*{Manual reproducing and fixing}
+\subsubsection{Manual reproducing and fixing}

-In our previous study, the dataset was organized by crashes, with each entry representing a distinct crash rather than a notebook.
-Consequently, multiple crashes could originate from the same notebook.
-In constructing this benchmark, we adopted a different design in which each instance is represented as an independent notebook containing a single, isolated, reproducible crash.
-This ensures that each failure scenario is self-contained, simplifying evaluation and supporting consistent comparisons of automated debugging methods.
+In the prior empirical study~\cite{wang2025machinelearningnotebookscrash}, the dataset of notebooks was organized at the crash level, where multiple crashes could originate from the same notebook.
+In JunoBench, we instead design each benchmark instance as an independent notebook containing a single, isolated, and reproducible crash.
+This ensures that each case is self-contained, simplifying evaluation and comparison across automated debugging tools.

-For each notebook, we keep the original notebook and create two modified versions.
-One is a \emph{reproduced version} in which we apply only the minimal necessary code changes (\eg~paths or training settings).
-The other is a \emph{fixed version} where we manually allocate and repair the root cause.
+For each notebook, we maintain three versions: (1) the \emph{original} notebook as collected, (2) a \emph{reproduced} version containing minimal adjustments (e.g., the sequence of execution order for crash reproduction, dataset paths, training settings), and (3) a \emph{fixed} version where the crash is repaired.

+A reproduced crash is required to \emph{exactly match} the original Kaggle execution behavior, i.e. (1) it reproduces the same crashing code cell and (2) exhibits the same error output (i.e., exception type, error message, failure localization, and traceback structure).
+Differences that are unrelated to crash information in the error outputs, such as file paths, environment-specific prefixes, execution counters, or cell numbering, are ignored.
+Notebooks are excluded from the benchmark if the reproduced execution deviates from the original crash behavior, or the crash could not be reproduced.
+Hence, all crashes included in JunoBench represent real crashes, but in a more compact environment with less input data.